interstitialRedirectModalTitle

-Offshore wind can help meet U.S. energy needs, reduce carbon pollution and may create new ocean habitats.
+Offshore wind can help meet energy needs, reduce carbon pollution and could benefit marine life and ocean habitats around the world.

 Quote: Tricia K. Jedele